perfprobe/PerfProbe/README.md

 panappticon folder includes the implementaion for automatically collecting OS event traces using Panappticon

+ui folder includeds the instrumentation on common UI components in Android's framework

 tester folder includes the implementation of Android's MonkeyRunner-based automated controlled testing on a particular user interaction with cross-layer tracing option

 analyzer folder includes the implementation of PerfProbe's offline diagnosis module that performs cross-layer trace analysis for pinpointing critical functions and relevant resource factors